adamiturabi/arabic-tutorial-book/README.md

 # About

-This repository contains the source files for my online book: "A Learner's Grammar of Classical Standard Arabic".
+This repository contains the source files for my online book: "A Learner's Grammar of Standard Classical Arabic".
 It is a work in progress.
-So far I have written approximately 20 chapters, with at least as many remaining.
+So far I have written approximately 25 chapters, with at least as many remaining.
 In addition to writing the remaining chapters, I also have to add chapter exercises and vocabulary lists.
 There is much editing and work needed even in the chapters already written so it is not ready for study yet.